publishpress/PublishPress-Authors/readme.txt

 * Changed: Deprecated functions and classes now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_DEPRECATED_LEGACY_CODE" as false.
 Default is true, #297;
 * Changed: CoAuthors' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_COAUTHORS_FUNCTIONS" as false.
 Default is true, #297;
 * Changed: Bylines' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_BYLINES_FUNCTIONS" as false.
 Default is true, #297;
-* Added: Added constant and filter for customizing the chunk size for the "Update author field on posts" maintenance task.
-The new constant is "PUBLISHPRESS_AUTHORS_SYNC_POST_AUTHOR_CHUNK_SIZE" and the filter is "publishpress_authors_sync_post_author_chunk_size".
-Default value is 10;
 * Added: Added new maintenance task for syncing the authors' slug with the respective user's sanitized login (user_nicename).
-There is a new constant "PUBLISHPRESS_AUTHORS_SYNC_AUTHOR_SLUG_CHUNK_SIZE" and filter "publishpress_authors_sync_author_slug_chunk_size" for customizing the size of the chunk of authors to update at a time, #287;
+There is a new constant "PUBLISHPRESS_AUTHORS_SYNC_AUTHOR_SLUG_CHUNK_SIZE" for customizing the size of the chunk of authors to update at a time (default to 50), #287;

 = [3.9.0] - 2020-11-24 =